Battery Types Explained (2026)

 Seasonal Content: This guide is most relevant during summer months.

-Here’s the real-world breakdown I wish someone had given me before I spent twice on batteries.
-No marketing fluff—just what actually matters when your power goes out.
+Here’s the field-note breakdown: no marketing fluff—just what actually matters when your power goes out.

 What Actually Matters (Not What Salespeople Tell You)